Getting Started – Part 2: Route Planning

 Ideally, you will test this route out beforehand on a weekend (or even on a lunch break) just to get a good feel for it to ensure you made the right choice.

 Now you’re set!
-Almost… In Part 3, we’ll talk about the things you might want to carry with you on your run commute and how best to take them with you.
+Almost… In Part 3, we’ll talk about the things you may want to carry with you on your run commute and how best to takes them with you.

-One Response to “Getting Started – Part 2: Route Planning” Subscribe
+4 thoughts on “Getting Started – Part 2: Route Planning”

 To keep things interesting, I use several different routes on my commute.